always shopping

 The Splurge-Worthy Ones

-Speaking of investment purchases … Say hello to maybe the trendiest rain boots on this list.
-Hitting right above the ankle, the boots are lightweight enough to wear all the time and give a flattering fit that keeps you dry.
-Sure, they are expensive, but that is why they are our splurge pick.
+If you’re looking to make a fashion investment, say hello to the trendiest rain boots on this list.
+Hitting right above the ankle, they are lightweight enough to wear all the time while offering a flattering fit that keeps you dry.
+They are definitely expensive, but functional rain boots will never go out of style, so you’ll be able to wear them for years to come.

 Another Splurge-Worthy Option